 Have you fallen at work?
 Are you receiving treatment?
 If you’re not sure, call a local workers’ compensation attorney for the help you need.
-At LaMarca Law Office, P.C., we provide legal services for workers’ comp clients in Decatur, IL and throughout the surrounding areas of Central IL.
+At LaMarca Law Office, P.C., we provide legal services for workers’ comp clients in Decatur Illinois and throughout the surrounding areas of Central Illinois.
 As a local law firm, we take pride in understanding the needs of people in our local community, allowing us to provide personalized service.
 Additionally, our staff has over 30 years of experience – contact our staff to schedule a complimentary consultation of your claim, including:

 Workers’ compensation refers to insurance that employers must have in the State of Illinois.
 It covers medical expenses for employees in case of accident or injury on the job.
 A workers’ compensation claim can also be denied due to a variety of reasons.
 A denial means you will not receive benefits.
 To pursue benefits, you’ll have to file for a hearing with the Workers’ Compensation Commission – we can help with this.

 What to Do if I'm Injured at Work

 The workers’ comp process can cause frustration and confusion.
 Make sure you’re taking the right steps to ensure yourself the best chance of an approval.
 Here’s what you should do if you sustain injuries or illnesses because of your workplace.

 • Get appropriate medical care from a qualified physician.

 • Notify your employer within 45 days in Illinois.

 • Never agree to give your employer a recorded statement.

 • Contact a qualified attorney that can walk you through the process.